 No community spread of COVID-19 in Karnataka: state govt tells Centre

-The Karnataka government on Tuesday told a central team that community spread of COVID-19 was not happening in the state.
-Chief Minister B S Yediyurappa today held discussions with the team consisting of Arti Ahuja Additional Secretary- Health and Family Welfare and P Raveendran, Director- Emergency Medical Relief (EMR), regarding COVID-19 situation in the state.
+The Karnataka government on Tuesday told a central team that there was no community transmission of COVID-19 in the state and that the pandemic has not yet reached the third stage.
+Chief Minister B S Yediyurappa held discussions with the team, comprising Arti Ahuja, Additional Secretary- Health and Family Welfare and P Raveendran, Director-Emergency Medical Relief (EMR) on the COVID-19 situation in the state.

-Senior Ministers and officials of the state government were present at the meeting.
+Senior ministers and government officials were present at the meeting.
 "There is no community spread so far, I am making it very clear.
-We are still in between the second and the third stage, we haven't reached the third stage yet," state Health Minister B Sriramulu said.
+We are still in between the second and the third stage, we haven't reached the third stage yet," Health Minister B Sriramulu said.

-Speaking to reporters after the meeting, he said, we have informed this to the central team and they too have accepted it and have advised us to see to it that we don't reach the third stage.
-As of July 6 evening, cumulatively 25,317 COVID-19 positive cases have been confirmed in the state, which includes 401 deaths and 10,527 discharges.
+The central team was informed of this, had accepted it and advised the government to ensure that the state does not reach the third stage, he said.
+As of July 6 evening, cumulatively 25,317 COVID-19 cases have been confirmed in the state, which includes 401 deaths and 10,527 discharges.

-Noting that the central team during the meeting with the Chief Minister, Ministers and officials discussed COVID-19 management in the state, Sriramulu said, they have suggested for more testing to be done at the containment zones.
-He said the team also appreciated the measures taken by the state government and suggested to do more.
+Sriramulu said the team discussed COVID-19 management in the state and suggested that more testing be done at the containment zones.
+The team, which is on a two day visit to the state, is scheduled to visit various containment zones, COVID care centres, war rooms, hospitals and meet the Chief Minister once again.

-The team will be visiting various containment zones, COVID care centres and meet Chief Minister once again.
-Observing that 600 contract doctors are demanding that they be made permanent, Sriramulu said the CM has agreed to it, they will be "absorbed", the Chief Secretary will be holding discussions with doctors association in this regard.
+Medical Education Minister Sudhakar said the team asked the state government to reduce the death rate due to COVID-19 to below one per cent.
+"Death rate in the world is more than 4.5 per cent,in the country it is 2.5 per cent, while in Karnataka it is only 1.56 per cent and this should be brought below one per cent.

 - READ MORE ON: